Sensemaking in a Sandbox

 Translate observed conversational patterns into structured conceptual insights and questions.

-Workshop Design: Four Phases
+Workshop Structure: Four Phases

 A 120–150 minute Zoom session in a single main room—no breakouts—so all conversational dynamics remain fully observable.
 6–10 cross-institutional participants engage as individuals, not institutional representatives.
+The goal is to host at least 3 workshops.

 Narrative Prompts